All Episodes

 But I have an obligation to tell you what I really think.

-The world is not at war with Catholics, the world is not at war with Protestants or with Methodists or people who are Jewish, or you know, that's not it's not happening.
+The world is not at war with Protestants or with Methodists or with people who are Jewish or, you know, it's not happening.

-What we see is Christian persecution in the world, and what we see almost every time there's an event like this, it ends up being radical Islamic Terrorism.
+And what we see almost every time there's an event like this, it ends up being radical Islamic terrorism.

-And based on the facts as I see them, that's what I think it probably is.
+And based on the facts, as I see them, that's what I think it probably is.

 Now, I hope people in the news media report that.